LIFE IN TUDOR ENGLAND

 More serious crimes were punished by death.
 Beheading was reserved for the wealthy.
 Ordinary people were usually hanged.
-(They were suspended with a rope round their neck until they were strangled to death).
-However there were worse ways of killing people.

-HOMES IN TUDOR ENGLAND
+HOUSES IN TUDOR ENGLAND

 In the Middle Ages rich people's houses were designed for defence rather than comfort.
 In the 16th century life was safer so houses no longer had to be easy to defend.
 Rich Tudor people built grand houses e.g. Cardinal Wolsey built Hampton Court Palace.
 Later the Countess of Shrewsbury built Hardwick Hall in Derbyshire.

-People below the rich but above the poor built sturdy 'half-timbered' houses.
+Middle Class Tudors built sturdy 'half-timbered' houses.
 They were made with a timber frame filled in with wattle and daub (wickerwork and plaster).
 In the late 16th century some people built or rebuilt their houses with a wooden frame filled in with bricks.
 Roofs were usually thatched though some well off people had tiles.
 (In London all houses had tiles because of the fear of fire).

 Chairs were more common than in the Middle Ages but they were still expensive.
 Even in an upper class home children and servants sat on stools.
 The poor had to make do with stools and benches.